-An FMIA securities settlement facility should identify the plausible sources of operational risk, both internal and external, and mitigate their impact through the use of appropriate systems, policies, procedures, and controls.
+A securities settlement facility should identify the plausible sources of operational risk, both internal and external, and mitigate their impact through the use of appropriate systems, policies, procedures and controls.
 Systems should be designed to ensure a high degree of security and operational reliability and should have adequate, scalable capacity.
-Business continuity management should aim for timely recovery of operations and fulfilment of the FMI's securities settlement facility's obligations, including in the event of a wide-scale or major disruption.
+Business continuity management should aim for timely recovery of operations and fulfilment of the securities settlement facility's obligations, including in the event of a wide-scale or major disruption.

-3.17.1.
-Operational risk is the risk that deficiencies in information systems, internal processes, and personnel, or disruptions from external events will result in the reduction, deterioration, or breakdown of services provided by an FMI.a securities settlement facility.
-Operational failures can damage an FMI/sa securities settlement facility, lead to legal consequences, and result in financial losses incurred by the FMIsecurities settlement facility, participants, and other parties.
+Operational risk is the risk that deficiencies in information systems, internal processes and personnel, or disruptions from external events will result in the reduction, deterioration, or breakdown of services provided by a securities settlement facility.
+Operational failures can damage a securities settlement facility's reputation or perceived reliability, lead to legal consequences and result in financial losses incurred by the securities settlement facility, participants and other parties.
 In certain cases, operational failures can also be a source of systemic risk.
-An FMIA securities settlement facility should: establish a robust framework to manage its operational risks with appropriate systems, policies, procedures, and controls.
-As part of an FMI/s operational risk management framework, the FMI, which should identify the plausible sources of operational risk; deploy appropriate systems; establish appropriate policies, procedures, and controls; set operational reliability objectives; and develop a business continuity plan.
-An FMIA securities settlement facility should take a holistic approach when establishing its operational risk-management framework.
+A securities settlement facility should: establish a robust framework to manage its operational risks, which should identify the plausible sources of operational risk; deploy appropriate systems; establish appropriate policies, procedures and controls; set operational reliability objectives; and develop a business continuity plan.
+A securities settlement facility should take a holistic approach when establishing its operational risk management framework.

-Identifying sources of and managing operational risk
+Identifying and managing operational risk

-14.1.
-A securities settlement facility should establish a robust operational risk-management framework with appropriate systems, policies, procedures, and controls to identify, monitor, and manage operational risks.

-14.1.1.
-3.17.2.
-An FMIA securities settlement facility should actively identify, monitor, and manage the plausible sources of operational risk and establish clear policies and procedures to address them.
+- 14.1 A securities settlement facility should establish a robust operational risk management framework with appropriate systems, policies, procedures and controls to identify, monitor and manage operational risks. - 14.1.1 A securities settlement facility should actively identify, monitor and manage the plausible sources of operational risk and establish clear policies and procedures to address them.
 Operational risk can stem from both internal and external sources.
-Internal sources of operational risk include inadequate identification or understanding of risks and the controls and procedures needed to limit and manage them, inadequate control of systems and processes, inadequate screening of personnel, and, more generally, inadequate management.
-External sources of operational risk include the failure of critical service providers or utilities or events affecting a wide metropolitan area such as natural disasters, terrorism, and pandemics.
-Both internal and external sources of operational risk can lead to a variety of operational failures that include (a): errors or delays in message handling, (b); miscommunication, (c); service degradation or interruption, (d); fraudulent activities by staff; and (e) disclosure of confidential information to unauthorised entities.
-If an FMI a securities settlement facility provides services in multiple time zones, it may face increased operational risk due to longer operational hours and less downtime for maintenance.
-An FMIA securities settlement facility should identify all potential single points of failure in its operations.95 Additionally, an FMIa securities settlement facility should assess the evolving nature of the operational risk it faces on an ongoing basis (for example, pandemics and cyber-attacks), so that it can analyse its potential vulnerabilities and implement appropriate defence mechanisms.
+Internal sources of operational risk include inadequate identification or understanding of risks and the controls and procedures needed to limit and manage them, inadequate control of systems and processes, inadequate screening of personnel and, more generally, inadequate management.
+External sources of operational risk include the failure of critical service providers or utilities or events affecting a wide metropolitan area such as natural disasters, terrorism and pandemics.
+Both internal and external sources of operational risk can lead to a variety of operational failures that include: errors or delays in message handling; miscommunication; service degradation or interruption; fraudulent activities by staff; and disclosure of confidential information to unauthorised entities.
+If a securities settlement facility provides services in multiple time zones, it may face increased operational risk due to longer operational hours and less downtime for maintenance.
+A securities settlement facility should identify all potential single points of failure in its operations.37 Additionally, a securities settlement facility should assess the evolving nature of the operational risk it faces on an ongoing basis (for example, pandemics and cyber-attacks), so that it can analyse its potential vulnerabilities and implement appropriate defence mechanisms.